-Security to go: a risk management toolkit for humanitarian aid agencies (2015) is intended to provide a simple, easy-to-use guide for non-security experts to quickly set up basic safety, security and risk management systems in new contexts or rapid onset emergency response situations.
-This guide is applicable to both international organisations and national agencies moving into new regions and/or setting up new programmes; it is especially applicable to environments where the risk levels have changed due to human or natural causes.
+Security to go: a risk management toolkit for humanitarian aid agencies (2020) is intended to provide a simple, easy-to-use guide for non-security experts to quickly set up basic safety, security and risk management systems in new contexts or rapid onset emergency response situations.
+This guide is applicable to both international organisations and national agencies moving into new regions and/or setting up new programmes.
+It is especially applicable to environments where the risk levels have changed due to human or natural causes.

 This guide can be used in a number of ways.
 It can be saved to a memory stick as a whole, or readers can select only those modules they’re interested in.
 It can be also printed off and carried by staff deploying into a new context to act as a template for setting up systems and policies at an early stage, and keep staff safe as they set up a programme.
 Ideally, the document should be considered by management as part of the deployment planning process, programme design planning, or factored into an organisation’s scaling up in response to an emergency or significant change to the threat environment.

 Security to go is not an exhaustive examination of all safety, security and risk management systems that can be developed or implemented by national and international organisations working in challenging contexts.
 Instead, ‘Security to go’ is intended to give guidance on the key needs that must be addressed in opening a new office, programme or mission.
 This guide uses checklists and step-by-step tools to ensure important duty of care needs are identified and managed.